Computer model locks in Panthers vs. Saints picks, score prediction

 The Carolina Panthers will look to stay in contention for the NFC South crown that they're competing with the Tampa Bay Buccaneers for when they visit a struggling New Orleans Saints team in Week 15.
 The Panthers are 7-6 and have a legit shot of making the postseason for the first time since 2017, while the 3-10 Saints are just trying to get some momentum entering 2026.
 The Saints picked up one of their three wins against this Panthers team on Nov.
 9, and Carolina, which is coming off a bye week, surely hasn't forgotten that.

 Kickoff from Caesars Superdome is set for 4:25 p.m.
 ET.
 The Panthers are 2.5-point favorites, per the latest Panthers vs. Saints odds from DraftKings, and the over/under for total points scored is 40.5.
+The Panthers are -146 money line favorites (risk $146 to win $100), while the Saints are +123 underdogs.
 Before making any Panthers vs. Saints picks of your own, make sure to look at the top NFL picks from the SportsLine Projection Model, which simulates every NFL game 10,000 times.

 Where to watch Panthers vs. Saints on Sunday